-49.1 Trophies will be awarded to the first three finishers in the qualifying race and first ten finishers in the 71st Macau Grand Prix (irrespective of class if classes are introduced).
+49.1 Trophies will be awarded to the first three finishers in the Qualifying Race and first ten finishers in the 72nd Macau Grand Prix (irrespective of class if classes are introduced).

-The FIA Formula Regional World Cup 2024 will be awarded to the winner of the 71st Macau Grand Prixand the Team Trophy to the Team having registered the winning car.
+The FIA Formula 4 World Cup 2025 will be awarded to the winner of the 72nd Macau Grand Prix.

-The sum of US\$500 (five hundred US Dollars) to every starter and furthermore a prize scale as follows:
+The sum of US\$ 300 (three hundred US Dollars) to every starter and furthermore a prize scale as follows: